 - 6 cups shredded Colby Jack Cheese

-- 12 roasted Hatch chiles, tops chopped, some charred skin removed with hand.
-Don’t rinse chiles under water.
+- 12 roasted Hatch chiles tops chopped, some charred skin removed with hand.
+Don' rinse chiles under water.

-- Stir in 5 cups of the cheese until melted.
+Stir in 5 cups of the cheese until melted.
 Pour the sauce over the cooked macaroni in a large bowl, stirring until all of the macaroni is coated.
+If the mixture seems dry or you're not hearing that "perfect pasta sound" add a little of the pasta water for consistency.
 Pour the macaroni into a well-buttered 9- by 13-inch casserole.
 Drizzle heavy cream around the edges of the casserole.
 Sprinkle on it the remaining cheese, then the toasted bread crumbs.

 Cover the casserole with aluminum foil.
 Bake 20 minutes.
 Remove the foil and bake uncovered an additional 10 minutes.
 Put under a preheated broiler for 5 minutes.

 Are you a mac and cheese fanatic?
 Take a look at this version with smoked chicken and goat cheese: